MicrosoftDocs/cpp-docs/docs/linux/cmake-linux-project.md

 ::: moniker range="vs-2019"

 Linux support for CMake projects requires a recent version of CMake to be installed on the target machine.
-Often, the version offered by a distribution’s default package manager is not recent enough to support all the IDE’s features.
-Visual Studio 2019 can automatically install a user local copy of CMake on remote Linux machines that don’t have a recent version of CMake installed.
-If a compatible version of CMake isn’t detected the first time you build your project, you will see an info-bar offering to install CMake.
+Often, the version offered by a distribution’s default package manager is not recent enough to support all the features that are required by Visual Studio.
+Visual Studio 2019 detects whether a recent version of CMake is installed on the Linux system.
+If none is found, Visual Studio shows an info-bar at the top of the editor pane that offers to install it for you.

-The binaries will be installed to `~/.vs/cmake`.
-After deploying the binaries, your project will automatically regenerate.
-Note that if the CMake specified by the `cmakeExecutable` field in `CMakeSettings.json` is invalid (doesn't exist or is an unsupported version) and the prebuilt binaries are present Visual Studio will ignore `cmakeExecutable` and use the prebuilt binaries.

 ::: moniker-end

 ::: moniker range="vs-2017"

 The CMake support in Visual Studio requires the server mode support that was introduced in CMake 3.8.
 For a Microsoft-provided CMake variant, download the latest prebuilt binaries at [https://github.com/Microsoft/CMake/releases](https://github.com/Microsoft/CMake/releases).

+The binaries will be installed to `~/.vs/cmake`.
+After deploying the binaries, your project will automatically regenerate.
+Note that if the CMake specified by the `cmakeExecutable` field in `CMakeSettings.json` is invalid (doesn't exist or is an unsupported version) and the prebuilt binaries are present Visual Studio will ignore `cmakeExecutable` and use the prebuilt binaries.

 :::moniker-end